jleffler/soq/src/so-4801-3629/README.md

 one byte beyond end of string.
 The copy is null terminated, of course.
 It does show that it is easy to manage with the set of functions.
+The code groups adjacent punctuation together into a single multi-character symbol.

 * `punc41.c`